olehermanse/website/content/posts/inline_react.md

 $ npm install --save-dev express inline-source inline-source-cli uglify
 ```

-*Tip: The--save flags add the packages to package.json , if you’re using the example project you can install them by running npm install.*
+*Tip: The--save flags add the packages to package.json , if you’re using the example project you can install them by running `npm install`.*

 ---

-**A simple HTML skeleton**
+### A simple HTML skeleton

 Our app will consist of HTML, CSS, and JavaScript files.
 The build system will compile all of these into a single file, `index.html`, using the `inline-source` package.